letsmeet-click/meta/workpackages.md

 - create app: communities
   - add/modify community
   - subscribe (membership in community) in m2m table
-  - creator is (default) owner - owner is subscribed with additional info in m2m table
+  - creator is (default) owner - owner is subscribed with additional info in m2m through model (choice, not bool)
   - every subscriber can be promoted to owner by original owner
   - view to community using /c/<slug> (don't forget the slug-field for name!)
   - no delete option for communities! (until later)